opiter09/TMTP-Text-Editor/README.md

 a series of five "OVL" folders, inside which are a variety of text files.
 Some of them appear to be gibberish or code or something; the easiest way to check is by opening them in Notepad++, since that renders it in Japanese automatically if possible.
 Basically, don't mess with anything that doesn't look like text.

+Also, great news, this game already has an English font, and it uses normal ASCII encodings!
+So just type away on Notepad or Notepad++ or whatever, and the game will work perfectly.

 When you are ready to insert, first run merge.bat, which creates a series of "output_overlay" files.
 Then, open up your ROM in tinke, choose whichever overlay(s) you edited, click on it, and press "Change File."
 In the file popup menu from that, choose the corresponding output_overlay, then press Save ROM.
 On the screen that pops up from that, keep both check-boxes unchecked, then prss "Accept."
 Now you get to name your new ROM file, and you're done!